 Students wanting to participate in extracurricular activities must meet the minimum requirements set forth by the State Board of Education and the Georgia High School Association.
 Students who have questions about participation in specific activities should contact the school sponsor, advisor, or counselor.
-Parents who do not want their students to participate in one or more of the following clubs must indicate such on the "Parent/Legal Guardian and Student Signature Pages" found in Appendix C of the handbook.
+Parents who do not want students to participate in one or more clubs must indicate such on the "Participation in Clubs and Organizations" form in Parent Portal.
 (Note: Not all activities are available in all high schools; where present, school name and sponsor name are listed.
 Counselors can provide information about activities available in each high school.)